nv-edwli/pdf-to-podcast/README.md

 7. (Option 1) Run the **Jupyter Notebook**.
 On the top right of the AI Workbench window, select **Open Jupyterlab**.
 Navigate to ``launchable/PDFtoPodcast.ipynb``, skip the setup sections, and get started immediately with the provided sample PDFs.

 8. (Option 2) Run the **Frontend application**.
 On the top right of the AI Workbench window, select **Open Frontend**.

+    * From here, you can
+        * Specify your agent parameters (local vs Build endpoints),
+        * Upload your own locally-stored, custom PDFs
-From here, you can specify your agent parameters, upload your own locally-stored PDFs, as well as view/download your generated podcast locally (or optionally email your generated podcast to a recipient).
+        * View and download your generated podcast locally
+        * Optionally email your generated podcast to a recipient
     * To use a _locally-running_ agent, ensure the ``local`` profile is selected in Step 6 and adjust your agent parameters on the frontend to the following.
 Then save your changes.

     ```